NethServer/docs/administrator-manual/en/disaster_recovery.rst

 Samba Active Directory requires a network bridge in the green zone for the local running container.
 If the bridge already exists, the container will continue running after the restore.

-If the bridge doesn't exists anymore, Samba Active Directory is stopped.
+If the bridge does not exist anymore, Samba Active Directory is stopped.
 To enable it again:

 - create the bridge, eg. ``br0``